 Midwestern University Arizona College of Osteopathic Medicine

-The Arizona College of Osteopathic Medicine (AZCOM) was established in 1995, and in 2008, they increased their class size to 250 to help address the need for more doctors in the state of Arizona.
+The Arizona College of Osteopathic Medicine (AZCOM) was established in 1995, and in 2008, it increased its class size to 250 to help address the state of Arizona’s need for more doctors.

 The 156-acre Glendale Campus has a state-of-the-art Simulation Center that includes 19 clinic-based examination rooms, two operating rooms, an emergency room, and more.